xolox/vim-notes/README.md

 # Miscellaneous auto-load Vim scripts

 The git repository at <http://github.com/xolox/vim-misc> contains Vim scripts that are used by most of the [Vim plug-ins I've written] [plugins] yet don't really belong with any single one.
-I'm hoping to include this repository as a git submodule in my other repositories so that I only have to maintain these files in one place.
+I include this repository as a subdirectory of my plug-in repositories using the following commands:

-For lack of a better place: I hereby release these scripts under the MIT license, in other words feel free to do with them as you please but don't misrepresent this work as your own.
+    $ git remote add -f vim-misc https://github.com/xolox/vim-misc.git
+    $ git merge -s ours --no-commit vim-misc/master
+    $ git read-tree --prefix=autoload/xolox/misc/ -u vim-misc/master
+    $ git commit -m "Merge vim-misc repository as subdirectory"

+## Contact

+If you have questions, bug reports, suggestions, etc. the author can be contacted at <peter@peterodding.com>.
+The latest version is available at <http://peterodding.com/code/vim/misc> and <http://github.com/xolox/vim-misc>.

+## License

+This software is licensed under the [MIT license](http://en.wikipedia.org/wiki/MIT_License).
+© 2011 Peter Odding &lt;<peter@peterodding.com>&gt;.

 [plugins]: http://peterodding.com/code/vim/